ton-org/create-ton/template/README.md

 ## Project structure

--   `contracts` - contains the source code of all the smart contracts of the project and their dependencies.
+-   `contracts` - source code of all the smart contracts of the project and their dependencies.
--   `wrappers` - contains the wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
+-   `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
 -   `tests` - tests for the contracts.
--   `scripts` - contains scripts used by the project, mainly the deployment scripts.
+-   `scripts` - scripts used by the project, mainly the deployment scripts.

 ## How to use

 ### Build

-`yarn blueprint build`
+`npx blueprint build` or `yarn blueprint build`

 ### Test

-`yarn blueprint test`
+`npx blueprint test` or `yarn blueprint test`

-### Deploy
+### Deploy or run another script

-`yarn blueprint run`
+`npx blueprint run` or `yarn blueprint run`

-### Add new contract
+### Add a new contract

-`yarn blueprint create ContractName`
+`npx blueprint create ContractName` or `yarn blueprint create ContractName`

 # License
 MIT